 Tickets and Accommodation

-Tickets are available with bigger discounts the earlier you purchase as well as options for two-day and three-day tickets, which are cheaper than buying separate day tickets.
-Advance tickets are available from February costing ¥18,000 for one day, ¥34,000 for two days. ¥39,800 for three days or ¥42,800 for 3 days + a camping ticket.
-These prices will rise from the 5th of April and again in June.
+Tickets are available with bigger discounts the earlier you purchase, as well as options for two-day and three-day tickets, which are cheaper than buying separate day tickets.
+Advance tickets have been available from February but the price stepped up on April 6th.
+Current prices are ¥19,000 for one day, ¥34,000 for two days. ¥42,000 for three days or ¥45,000 for 3 days + a camping ticket.
+These prices will rise again from the 2nd of June.

 Arranging transport and accommodation (be it tent or offsite) in advance is vital.
 For transport options, see our guide on getting to Fuji Rock.